cloudera/director-scripts/preloaded-ami-builder/README.md

 When observing the bootstrapping process with preloaded AMIs, the DOWNLOADING phase of parcel activation should be skipped, but the DISTRIBUTION phase will still appear.
 This is because the DISTRIBUTION phase does two things: sends the parcel out to each node, and extracts the parcel.
 The parcel sending will be skipped because the parcels will already be preloaded onto each node, but the parcel extraction still needs to occur.

+## Preloading parcels and EBS prewarming

+When a block on an Amazon EBS volume is accessed for the first time, significant latency occurs due to the way EBS volumes are implemented.
+This has an impact on parcel extraction, even with parcel preloading.
+Director will [prewarm](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-prewarm.html) the parcel in order to speed up filesystem access to the parcel file.
+However, the extraction will still take some time as a result.